jasondubbleu/photologger/README.md

 Hey!
 Welcome to the PhotoLogger README.
 It's pretty simple.
-Scroll to the bottom for directions

 Description:
 PhotoLogger automatically renames photos from a camera as they’re imported.